-L’Artisan, the only Genuine French Restaurant in Cheltenham !!
+L’Artisan, the only Genuine French Bistro-Cafe du Midi in Cheltenham !!

 La Table d’Yves has won a whole battery of East Midlands Food and Drink awards – among them Best European restaurant, Best Gastro-Pub, runner-up for Best Service and Front of House 2011/2012.

 “I think we’ve banished the idea that French means expensive and formal,’’ Yves says.[/col]

 He believes that a plate of food should be a work of art.
 It must appeal to the eyes and the nose as well as the taste buds.
 The meal should have contrasting flavours and textures and, above all, must produce that vital feel-good factor.